lutimbastuart/MolDockPro/README.txt

                 conda install -c conda-forge/label/cf202003 openbabe

-1.Run the script as ./moldockpro.sh or bash moldockpro.sh
+1. Run the script as ./moldockpro.sh or bash moldockpro.sh
 2. Please provide the receptor file: (ie; Psudo_Knot.pdb)
 3. The output file is a PDB trajectory file with number of frames equal to the number of ligands previously in th pdbqt file.
-4.Visualize the trajectory in VMD (Visual Molecular Dynamics)
+4. Visualize the trajectory in VMD (Visual Molecular Dynamics)

 Wish you all the best: